Breast Reduction Post-Surgery Care Tips

 Exercising After Breast Reduction Surgery

 Most patients can resume light exercise about three weeks after surgery.
 You can then progress to more vigorous exercise about four to six weeks after your procedure.
 This varies by patient and depends on how quickly you are recovering from the procedure.
 Be sure to take it easy and don’t push yourself if you feel weak or sore.
-Dr. Haiavy or Dr. Tower will provide you with an estimated timeline for returning to the gym, running, and participating in other vigorous exercise activities.
+Your surgeon will provide you with an estimated timeline for returning to the gym, running, and participating in other vigorous exercise activities.
 You will notice that once you are healed, your breast reduction makes exercising much easier and more comfortable.

 Getting Back to Work After Surgery